Ikram-c/Course-Recommendor-System-IBM-/README.md

 ![Screenshot_20230106_063601](https://user-images.githubusercontent.com/68299933/215203057-7f5b77d4-8993-4d7b-87f2-02e7a7c88664.png)
 (figure 2)

--A dataframe of the 20 most popular courses to see what courses are most likely to be reccomended to users (figure 3)
+-A dataframe of the 20 most popular courses to see what courses are most likely to be recommended to users (figure 3)

 ![Screenshot_20230106_094652](https://user-images.githubusercontent.com/68299933/215203436-13c22dc6-e48a-4d84-bc07-6ec94d85bd42.png)
 (figure 3)

--A wordcloud (figure 4) to visually see what key words appear the most and used stopwords was used to eliminate common english words
+-A word cloud (figure 4) to visually see what key words appear the most and used stop words was used to eliminate common English words
 ![Screenshot_20230106_082341](https://user-images.githubusercontent.com/68299933/215203717-6c720539-ef07-4165-874e-419b803afe49.png)
 (figure 4)

-It should be noted that a Heatmap (figure 5) was generated in the "Unsupervised (clustering) IBM capstone project" notebook to see how closely linked the courses were with their content
+It should be noted that a Heat map (figure 5) was generated in the "Unsupervised (clustering) IBM capstone project" notebook to see how closely linked the courses were with their content
 ![Screenshot_20230106_165537](https://user-images.githubusercontent.com/68299933/215204865-a680ff3c-124c-4f76-9c45-a6f5eeca2595.png)